 What is the set::upper_bound?

-It is a generic algorithm in the C++ standard template library.
-We use the <algorithm> header to include this in our program.
-It will return an iterator pointing to the first element in the range greater than a specified value.
+It is a common algorithm within the C++ standard template library.
+The <algorithm> header is required to incorporate this functionality into our program.
+The algorithm is designed to provide an iterator that points to the initial element within a range that surpasses a specified value.

 Syntax: